-This is a basic grilled or fried chicken breast with a little difference – topped with cheesy potato rather than having the spuds served on the side.
+This is a basic grilled or pan-fried chicken breast with a little difference – topped with cheesy potato rather than having the spuds served on the side.

-This dish is nice with a salad, but I have a pregnancy aversion to salad at the moment, so vegetables it was.
+This dish is nice with a salad, or a side of steamed vegetables.
 The bonus of using vegetables is that you can add them to any leftover potato mixture for bubble and squeak the next day (just fry the mixture in a little butter like fritters).

 - Meanwhile, halve the chicken breasts horizontally so that you have two fillets or schnitzels.
 Lightly hammer or roll to flatten.